More clouds the next few days but remaining mainly dry

 TONIGHT AND THURSDAY

-Skies should gradually trend towards mostly cloudy overnight and remain that way for much of the day on Thursday.
-Despite the increased clouds, it will remain dry through sunset Thursday evening, and it will again be fairly mild with highs back in the mid 40s, similar to Christmas Day.
+Skies should gradually trend towards partly to mostly cloudy overnight as some high clouds stream in from the north and west, and perhaps some low clouds off the ocean into New Jersey later.
+There’s also the risk for some patchy fog, especially in southern Pennsylvania, Delaware, and South Jersey where the clouds are a little less prevalent.
+With temperatures below freezing, a few slick spots are possible due to freezing fog, but hopefully it’s an isolated rather than a widespread issue.
+While there can be a little sun, especially early Thursday, skies should trend mostly cloudy as the day progresses.
+Despite the increased clouds, it will remain dry through sunset Thursday evening and it will again be fairly mild with highs back in the mid 40s, similar to Christmas Day.
 A weak front will slide in our direction from the west by Friday, with the thickening clouds the first sign of its approach.

 THURSDAY NIGHT AND FRIDAY